 - Preheat oven to 400°.

-- Add pure maple syrup, soy sauce, and lime juice and cook until it starts to bubble.
+- Add maple syrup, lime juice and soy sauce to the garlic, ginger and pepper flake mixture, and cook on medium high until it starts to bubble.

 - Place salmon fillets on foil lined baking pan.
 Top each fillet with 1 teaspoon of sauce.
 Bake 12 minutes or until cooked thoroughly.

-- Divide rice equally among 4 bowls; top each bowl with spinach, salmon fillets with the skin removed.
+- Divide rice and spinach equally between bowls, and top with the salmon fillets (remove skin before plating).

-- Top each bowl with remaining sauce and sprinkle with black sesame seeds.
+- Drizzle remaining sauce over each bowl and sprinkle with black sesame seeds.